CyberFlameGO/PICAXE_BASIC_libs/README.md

       ;w1 is where we store the original random number, 5 is for a number 0 - 5 (including 0 and 5), and b4 is for the new number goto main
 ```
+## Confused?
+Please submit an [issue](https://github.com/CyberFlameGO/PICAXE_BASIC_libs/issues/new?assignees=CyberFlameGO&labels=question&template=question.yml) outlining what you need clarification on, or drop me an email at [cyberflameu@gmail.com](mailto:cyberflameu@gmail.com).
+You can take a look at my GitHub profile for other mediums in which you can contact me if none of these satisfy your needs for a means of contact